Jackworm5032/AscensionTranslation/Languages/README.txt

 3) Click on "replace" tab

-4) Type "French" in find what.
+4) Type "French" in find what

-5) Type "LANGUAGE YOU WANT" in replace what.
+5) Type "LANGUAGE YOU WANT" in replace what

+6) Translate